 Strong global demand for Australia’s resources, energy and food

-Australia’s exports of these two commodities are projected to hit a record A$310 billion in 2020–21, an impressive result in the midst of the COVID-19 pandemic.
-Asia’s economies are our principal customers.
+Exports of these two commodities are projects to hit a new record of A$349 billion in 2021-22.
+Asia's economies are our principal customers.

 Investment in Australian critical minerals is growing fast.
 This is due to soaring demand for lithium-ion batteries, renewable energy plants and high-tech manufacturing.
 Fresh investment in new mines and processing facilities will create a reliable source of global supply.

-Exports of agri-foods also reached a new high of A$48 billion in 2019–20.
-Beef alone generated exports of around A$10 billion in 2020.
+Exports of agri-foods also reached a new high of A$49 billion in 2020–21.
+Beef alone generated exports of around A$8.4 billion in 2021.
 A national reputation for high agricultural standards and clean, green produce means Australian exporters earn premium prices.